-Catch-Up Guidance for Healthy1 Children 4 Months through 4 Years of Age Haemophilus Influenzae type B Vaccines: ActHIB, Pentacel, Hiberix, Vaxelis, or Unknown2
+Catch-Up Guidance for Healthy1 Children 4 Months through 4 Years of Age haemophilus influenzae type b Vaccines: ActHIB, Pentacel, Hiberix, Vaxelis, or Unknown2

 Table #1- The table below provides guidance for children whose vaccinations have been delayed.
 Start with the child's age and information on previous doses (previous doses must be documented and must meet minimum age requirements and minimum intervals between doses).
-Use this table in conjunction with table 2 of the Recommended Child and Adolescent Immunization Schedule for Ages 18 Years or Younger, found at http://www.cdc.gov/vaccines/schedules/hcp/child-adolescent.html.
+Use this table in conjunction with table 2 of the Recommended Child and Adolescent Immunization Schedule for Ages 18 Years or Younger, found at www.cdc.gov/vaccines/schedules/hcp/childadolescent.html.

-IF current age is AND # of previous doses is А ND THEN Next dose due Unknown or 0 > Give Dose 1 today Give Dose 2 at least 4 weeks after Dose 1 4 through 6 months 1 It has b least 4 v since Do Give Dose 2 today Give Dose 3 at least 4 weeks after Dose 2 OTHORIUS at l 4 wee not been least ks since se 1 No dose today Give Dose 2 at least 4 weeks after Dose 1 2 It has b least 4 v since Do Give Dose 3 today Give Dose 4 (Final Dose) at 12 months of age or older 4 4 wee peen at least ks since se 2 No dose today Give Dose 3 at least 4 weeks after Dose 2 Unknown or 0 \rightarrow \rightarrow Give Dose 1 today Give Dose 2 at least 4 weeks after Dose 1 1 It has been at Give Dose IF Dose 1 was given before 7 months of age, give Dose 3 at least 4 weeks after Dose 2 7 through least 4 weeks since Dose 1 \rightarrow 2 today IF Dose 1 was given at 7 months of age or older, give Dose 3 (Final Dose) at least 8 weeks after Dose 2 and no earlier than 12 months of age or older 11 months It has not been at least 4 weeks since Dose 1 \rightarrow No dose today Give Dose 2 at least 4 weeks after Dose 1 Dose 1 was given It has been at least 4 weeks since Dose 2 Give Dose 3 today Give Dose 4 (Final Dose) at least 8 weeks after Dose 3 and no earlier than 12 months of age 4 2 before 7 months of age It has not been 4 weeks since Dose 2 No dose today Give Dose 3 at least 4 weeks after Dose 2 Dose 1 was given at 7 months of age or older \rightarrow No dose today Give Dose 3 (Final Dose) at least 8 weeks after Dose 2 and no earlier than 12 months of age
+IF current age is AND # of previous doses is A ND THEN Next dose due 3 Unknown or 0 - \rightarrow Give Dose 1 today Give Dose 2 at least 4 weeks after Dose 1 4 through 6 months 1 It has b least 4 v since Do Give Dose 2 today Give Dose 3 at least 4 weeks after Dose 2 omonuis at l 4 wee not been least ks since se 1 No dose today Give Dose 2 at least 4 weeks after Dose 1 2 least 4 v Give Dose 3 today Give Dose 4 (Final Dose) at 12 months of age or older 4 since Dose 2 It has not been at least 4 weeks since Dose 2 No dose today Give Dose 3 at least 4 weeks after Dose 2 Unknown or 0 \rightarrow \rightarrow Give Dose 1 today Give Dose 2 at least 4 weeks after Dose 1 It has been at Give Dose IF Dose 1 was given before 7 months of age, give Dose 3 at least 4 weeks after Dose 2 7 through 1 least 4 weeks since Dose 1 \rightarrow 2 today IF Dose 1 was given at 7 months of age or older, give Dose 3 (Final Dose) at least 8 weeks after Dose 2 and no earlier than 12 months of age or older 11 months It has not been at least 4 weeks since Dose 1 \rightarrow No dose today Give Dose 2 at least 4 weeks after Dose 1 Dose 1 was given It has been at least 4 weeks since Dose 2 Give Dose 3 today Give Dose 4 (Final Dose) at least 8 weeks after Dose 3 and no earlier than 12 months of age 4 2 before 7 months of age It has not been 4 weeks since Dose 2 No dose today Give Dose 3 at least 4 weeks after Dose 2 Dose 1 was given at 7 months of age or older \rightarrow No dose today Give Dose 3 (Final Dose) at least 8 weeks after Dose 2 and no earlier than 12 months of age

-Catch-Up Guidance for Healthy1 Children 4 Months through 4 Years of Age Haemophilus Influenzae type B Vaccines: ActHIB, Pentacel, Hiberix, or Unknown2
+Catch-Up Guidance for Healthy1 Children 4 Months through 4 Years of Age haemophilus influenzae type b Vaccines: ActHIB, Pentacel, Hiberix, or Unknown2